scrapy/scrapy/docs/ref/request-response.rst

     :type status: integer

     :param body: the response body.
-It must be str, not unicode, unless you're using a encoding-aware :ref:`Response sublcass <ref-response-subclasses>`,
+It must be str, not unicode, unless you're using a encoding-aware :ref:`Response subclass <ref-response-subclasses>`,
        such as :class:`TextResponse`.
     :type body: str